Victoria women's cricket team

 The Victoria women's cricket team, previously known as Victorian Spirit, is the women's representative cricket team for the Australian State of Victoria.
-They play their home games at Junction Oval, St Kilda, Melbourne.
+They play their home games at Junction Oval, St Kilda, a suburb of Melbourne.
 They compete in the Women's National Cricket League (WNCL), the premier 50-over women's cricket tournament in Australia.
 They previously played in the now-defunct Australian Women's Twenty20 Cup and Australian Women's Cricket Championships, a competition which they dominated, having won 36 titles.

 History

 1891–1930: Early history

 Victoria's first recorded match was against New South Wales on 17 March 1891, however, the result is unknown.
 Their first match with a known result was against New South Wales Second XI, with Victoria winning a one-day, two innings match by 6 wickets on 19 April 1930.

 1931–1996: Australian Women's Cricket Championships

 Victoria played alongside New South Wales and Queensland in the inaugural season of the Australian Women's Cricket Championships in 1930–31.
 They continued to play in the Championships until its final season in 1995–96.
 They won the title 36 times, making them the most successful team.